2019 North Carolina A&T Aggies football team: Bethune-Cookman

 This game marked the 40th meeting between North Carolina A&T and Bethune-Cookman.
 Going into the game, Bethune-Cookman held a 22–17 all-time record against the Aggies, with the A&T winning the last 4 meetings, including the previous years 42–20 victory in Daytona Beach.

-In the first quarter, running back Jah-Maine Martin scored the first points of the game with 66 yard run.
+In the first quarter, running back Jah-Maine Martin scored the first points of the game with a 66-yard run.
 He scored again on an 8-yard run with 8:57 left in the quarter.

 In the second quarter, Aggie fullback William Simpson scored the first touchdown of his career on a fourth-and-1 run from the 6 yard line.
 The Wildcats scored their first points of the game when LaDerrian scored a touchdown off of a 1-yard run.
 The Wildcats closed the half with a 25-yard field goal by kicker Xavier McDonald.
 In the second half of the game, A&T's Kashon Baker score the only points of the 3rd quarter with a 36-yard pass from quarterback Jalen Fowler.
 In the 4th quarter, Fowler threw a 22-yard pass to receiver Elijah Bell for a touchdown, bringing the score to 26–10 in favor of the Aggies.
 B-CU responded with a 9-yard run by Akevious Williams making the score 33–17.
 A&T's Jah-Main Martin and Kashon Baker both scored on running plays to seal the Wildcats fate; Martin on a 7-yard run and Baker scoring on a 2-yard play.

 The Aggies recorded 430 yards of total offense, while holding B-CU to 229 yards and 5 of 16 on third down conversions.
 Jah-Maine Martin was responsible for 120 yards of offense, on 19 carries for 3 Touchdowns.
 Martin's performance during the game broke the school season record for rushing touchdowns, and tied him for the single season touchdown record, both held by Tarik Cohen.
 In addition to Martin, other standouts included quarterback Jalen Fowler, who had 5 of 6 completions and threw for 105 for 2 touchdowns, receiver Elijah Bell who had 4 caught for 62 yards and 1 touchdown, running back Kashon Baker, who had 76 yards and 1 touchdown on 13 carries.
 On the defensive side, lineman Joe Stuckey recorded 6 tackles, 1 sack and a fumble recovery while Najee Reams recorded 6 solo tackles.